Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

-In $^{118}$Cd, the excited $2^{+}_1$ state calculated with the G-matrix interaction lies 0.279 MeV lower than the experimental data.
-The location of 2-phonon states $4^+_1-2^+_2-0^+_2$ are also underpredicted with the G-matrix interaction.
-But, these states are overpredicted with $\Delta \text{NNLO}_{\text {GO}}$ interaction. { The excited $2^+_{1,2}$ states ($\pi(p_{3/2}^3p_{1/2}^1g_{9/2}^{10})\otimes\nu(g_{7/2}^8d_{5/2}^6h_{11/2}^6)$) are showing $\pi (p^{-1}_{3/2}p^{-1}_{1/2})$ character in 34-50 proton model space with $\Delta \text{NNLO}_{\text {GO}}$ interaction.
-The G-matrix calculated $7^{-}_1$ state is comparable with the tentative experimental level at 1.269 MeV.
+{\bf $^{118}$Cd}: In $^{118}$Cd, the calculated $2^{+}_1$ state lies 0.279 MeV lower than the experimental data.
+The location of 2-phonon states $4^+_1-2^+_2-0^+_2$ are also underpredicted with our calculation.
+The calculated $7^{-}_1$ state is comparable with the tentative experimental level at 1.269 MeV.
 The quadrupole interaction between protons and neutrons is responsible for the excitation energies of intruder states.
 Earlier, Wang $et$ $al.$ \cite{Wang} studied the intruder states in $^{118}$Cd.
-The G-matrix calculated intruder state $0^{+}_3$ is compressed by 0.396 MeV than the experimental data.} As reported in Ref. \cite{Wang}, the intruder state $2^{+}_3$ (at 1916 keV) is compressed with the G-matrix interaction.
-But, this state lies at very high energy with $\Delta \text{NNLO}_{\text {GO}}$ interaction.
-In the configuration of the $2^+_1$ state, the neutron orbitals $g_{7/2}$ and $h_{11/2}$ are dominant for $\Delta \text{NNLO}_{\text {GO}}$ interaction.
-In the neutron-rich region of Cd-isotopes, we can see that the excited energy levels are lying at very high energy with $\Delta \text{NNLO}_{\text {GO}}$ interaction.
-One reason could be that this chiral interaction is truncated at the two-body level, and the residual three-body term is not included.
+Our calculated intruder state $0^{+}_3$ is compressed by 0.396 MeV than the experimental data.
+As reported in Ref. \cite{Wang}, the intruder state $2^{+}_3$ (at 1916 keV) is compressed with shell model calculation.